 Chronic absenteeism is a complex, under-recognized problem affecting academic achievement and dropout rates and causes many young people to enter the juvenile justice system.
 In 2010, an innovative mentoring model was launched in New York City by then-Mayor Michael Bloomberg to combat the city’s issues around chronic absenteeism.
 The model, called Success Mentors, is a school-run mentoring program designed to address attendance issues by matching chronically absent youth with a mentor inside of the school building.

 In 2016, MENTOR Nebraska helped implement Success Mentors in Kansas City Public Schools in Kansas City, Missouri, and in 2018 launched the model in Omaha Public Schools.
-The mentoring model is currently in four Nebraska school districts:
+The mentoring model is currently in three Nebraska school districts:

 - Grand Island Public Schools